Sonic philosophy

 Sonic philosophy or the philosophy of sound is a philosophical theory that proposes thinking sonically instead of thinking about sound.
-It is applied in the investigation of being and the determination of what exists.
-The materialist sonic philosophy is considered part of aesthetic philosophy and traces the effect of sound on philosophy and draws from the notion that sound is a flux, event, and effect.
+It is applied in ontology or the investigation of being and the determination of what exists.
+The materialist sonic philosophy is also considered part of aesthetic philosophy and traces the effect of sound on philosophy and draws from the notion that sound is a flux, event, and effect.

 Background

 Scholars cite the role of the naturalistic philosophies of Friedrich Nietzsche and Arthur Schopenhauer in the development of sonic philosophy.
 Both maintained that music and sound directly figure the world as it is in itself and that they serve as the primary forces and movements behind all natural change, tension, creation, and destruction.
 The latter's notion of music considers it as a direct expression of the will.
 In his early unpublished writings, Nietzsche wrote that the concept of the philosopher involves his attempts "to let all sounds of the world reverberate in him and to place this comprehensive sound outside himself into concepts".
 These thinkers' positions underscored the philosophical importance of sound as they articulate the presentation of an ontology that unsettles the ordinary conception of things.
 This ontology allows the investigation of being and the determination of what things exist.

 Modern sound philosophy also emerged out of philosophical aesthetics as scholars address the question of whether sounds and sounding artworks can be treated in the same way as other arts (e.g. visual arts) are approached.

 Sonic philosophy is considered in opposition to the Kantian philosophy of humanism since it challenges the suggestion that the world is only "for-us" and mediated by discourse.
 A modern conceptualization articulated the philosophy as based on the idea that sound is a flux, event, and effect.
 It is also part of a contemporary project that rejects the essentialist and phenomenological approach to sonic theory.